Open Educational Resources: Quick List of Examples

 Also, an instructor of a limited science lab may incorporate online open videos to create a clear and comprehensive demonstration of a complex experiment.
 Some online learning solutions have curated a huge collection of these materials into one digital library, making it easier for instructors to search specific material or lesson plans to incorporate into their online courses.

-Similarly, many learning platforms are clearly shifting away from the expensive and conventional textbooks way of learning and instead incorporating digital curriculum, created of all the open resources.
+Similarly, many learning platforms are clearly shifting away from the expensive and conventional textbook way of learning and instead incorporating digital curriculum, created from all the open resources.
 While this digital curriculum can be updated as soon as the new material comes in, this might require more commitment on behalf of teachers to catalog and review material.

 The Benefits of Using Open Educational Resources

-We have discussed the OER and its numerous uses and we have understood that there are a variety of online educational resources for us to adopt.
-However, if you are a developer of an online course then one of the first thing that would come to your mind is that:
+We have discussed the OER and its numerous uses, and we have understood that there are a variety of online educational resources for us to adopt.
+However, if you are a developer of an online course, then one of the first things that comes to mind is simple: why would online educational resources matter to you, and what distinctive benefit can you get out of them?

-The promotion and even development of OERs are sometimes motivated by creating a desire to cut down the commodification of knowledge and to offer an enhanced or alternative educational paradigm.
-So, let us just have a look at some of the many benefits of adopting online educational resources for the custom eLearning development.
+The promotion and even development of OERs are sometimes motivated by a desire to cut down the commodification of knowledge and to offer an enhanced or alternative educational paradigm.
+In practice, open educational resources give you modifiable, openly licensed content that you can translate, reuse, and improve, which speeds up custom eLearning development while keeping quality visible.

-• Study times get flexible and not restricted to semester calendars or weekly timetables
+• Flexible study times: schedules are not restricted to semester calendars or weekly timetables, which supports working learners.

-• Accessible from anywhere and have no limited access to college or school
+• Accessible from anywhere: no limited access to a particular college or school network; mobile-friendly formats help.

 Benefits of OERs for faculty:

-A faculty or educators, opting for OERs, can easily modify the resources in order to make them exceptionally suitable to what they need in the classroom and for their learners.
-With an open practice, educators are able to adjust their content, pedagogies, an approach – based on their learners.
-Moreover, teachers can also compare their own teaching materials with that of other teachers’ and that too, all over the world.
+• Flexibility in curriculum: A faculty or educators, opting for OERs, can easily modify the resources in order to make them exceptionally suitable to what they need in the classroom and for their learners.
+With an open practice, educators are able to adjust their content, pedagogies, and approach based on their learners.
+Moreover, teachers can compare their own teaching materials with those of other teachers all over the world.

-The increasing pool of OER not only offers freedom in selecting course material but also creates opportunities for new resources that can be adapted to fit the local context – both in terms of culture and learning needs.
-Also, this is achievable without necessitating lengthy copyright negotiations or duplicating content development.
+• Simplification of local adaptation: the increasing pool of OER not only offers freedom in selecting course material but also creates opportunities for new resources that can be adapted to fit the local context in terms of culture and learning needs.
+This is achievable without lengthy copyright negotiations or duplicating content development.

 Benefits of OER for students: